 To get started creating your first Zap, click the

 Make a Zap button.
-After entering the Zap Editor, choose the Webhook service as your first trigger.
+After entering the Zap Editor, choose the Webhooks by Zapier service as your first trigger.

 For our purposes, the option that we want to choose is the Catch Hook option.
 You can skip the optional step.
 After clicking the Save + Continue button, you’ll notice that Zapier has generated a custom URL for you.
 This is the URL that you will paste into the modal in SMTP2GO control panel.